prpole/dissertation/prospectus/notes.md

 characteristics: social, economic, or (and?) ecological closure; an attention to energy throughput[^ln-throughput] that includes human actors; and response to a larger, contemporaneous political or social regime or movement.
-They often also share formal features: sections defined by ecotopian spaces are often sequestered in their own sections[^ln-narrative-sequester] and entrances and exits from such spaces often have a transformative or wish-fulfilling effect on plot and characters.
+They often also share formal features: ecotopian spaces are often sequestered in their own sections,[^ln-narrative-sequester] and entrances and exits from such spaces often have a transformative or wish-fulfilling effect on plot and characters.
 Above all, ecotopian spaces articulate an environmental (if not always environmentalist) perspective through imagined material.
+Reading such spaces can reveal an important spatial aspect to a given text's imaginative capacities, but reading many of them historically can offer something larger to environmentalism and the environmental humanities.
+An implicit political argument underlies this project: that under conditions of impending crisis, contemporary environmentalism needs a utopian imaginary, and reading for ecotopian spaces can reveal material for this imaginary in unexpected places.

 Though it might appear trans-historical, the ecotopian imagination in American literature is firmly historically situated, emerging when the frontier